 Carnegie Mellon University

-Ph.D.
-Candidate in Robotics at the School of Computer Science
+Ph.D. in Robotics at the School of Computer Science, Specialized in Human-AI Interaction

 Generative AI in Healthcare Fellow @ Carnegie Mellon University Center for Machine Learning and Health